Applied Studies (APST) 220

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-The course package contains one set of materials, listed below, which you will use to perform assignments:
+Drawing/Modeling Materials and Tools: The course package contains a number of materials that you will use to complete assignments:

 - white or beige 2-ply card stock